Olga Niewska: Life

-In 1928 she married and at the annual exhibition at the Salon of the Polish Artists Union in Warsaw, her sculpture was awarded the "Warsaw Prize for the Year 1928".
+In 1928 she married, and at the annual exhibition at the Salon of the Polish Artists Union in Warsaw, her sculpture was awarded the "Warsaw Prize for the Year 1928".
 In September 1929 her bathing sculpture was unveiled in Paderewski's park.
-The next decade she was productive and paid.
+During the next decade, she was productive and successful.
 She created both medallions and sculptures.
 Shortly before the war, she created a portrait of the actor Stefan Jaracz which is considered one of her best.